Create BizTalk Services using the Azure portal

-Create an Azure BizTalk Service in the Azure Management Portal.
+Create Azure BizTalk Services in the Azure portal.

-To sign into the Azure Management Portal, you need an Azure account and Azure subscription.
+To sign in to the Azure portal, you need an Azure account and Azure subscription.
 If you don't have an account, you can create a free trial account within a few minutes.
 See Azure Free Trial.

 Depending on the Edition you choose, not all BizTalk Service settings may be available.

 - Sign in to the Azure portal.

 Select APP SERVICES > BIZTALK SERVICE > CUSTOM CREATE:

 BizTalk service name You can enter any name but be specific.
 Some examples include:

 ".biztalk.windows.net" is automatically added to the name you enter.
 This creates a URL that is used to access your BizTalk Service, like https://myapplication.biztalk.windows.net.